Laurie0131/mybooks/Galileo/Readme.md

 The default serial communication parameters for the Intel(R) Galileo Development Board is 461800,n,8,1 with no hardware flow control.

-The following changes to the [Tera Term](https://en.osdn.jp/projects/ttssh2/releases/)) configuration files are recommended for UEFI cserial console compatiblity.
-Some of the later use cases involve using Tera Term in its TCPIP mode, so some of these recommendedation apply to the TCPIP use cases.
+The following changes to the [Tera Term](https://en.osdn.jp/projects/ttssh2/releases/) configuration files are recommended for UEFI cserial console compatiblity.
+Some of the later use cases involve using the TCPIP mode, so some of these recommendedation apply to the TCPIP use cases.

 * TERATERM.INI - Set terminal settings to UTF8.